Jumping: Physics

 Mechanical power (work per unit time) and the distance over which that power is applied (e.g., leg length) are the key determinants of jump distance and height.
 As a result, many jumping animals have long legs and muscles that are optimized for maximal power according to the force-velocity relationship of muscles.
 The maximum power output of muscles is limited, however.
 To circumvent this limitation, many jumping species slowly pre-stretch elastic elements, such as tendons or apodemes, to store work as strain energy.
 Such elastic elements can release energy at a much higher rate (higher power) than equivalent muscle mass, thus increasing launch energy to levels beyond what muscle alone is capable of.

 A jumper may be either stationary or moving when initiating a jump.
 In a jump from stationary (i.e., a standing jump), all of the work required to accelerate the body through launch is done in a single movement.
 In a moving jump or running jump, the jumper introduces additional vertical velocity at launch while conserving as much horizontal momentum as possible.
 Unlike stationary jumps, in which the jumper's kinetic energy at launch is solely due to the jump movement, moving jumps have a higher energy that results from the inclusion of the horizontal velocity preceding the jump.
 Consequently, jumpers are able to jump greater distances when starting from a run.

 Anatomy

 Animals use a wide variety of anatomical adaptations for jumping.
 These adaptations are exclusively concerned with the launch, as any post-launch method of extending range or controlling the jump must use aerodynamic forces, and thus is considered gliding or parachuting.

 Aquatic species rarely display any particular specializations for jumping.
-Those that are good jumpers usually are primarily adapted for speed, and execute moving jumps by simply swimming to the surface at a high velocity.
+Those that are good jumpers are primarily adapted for speed, and execute moving jumps by simply swimming to the surface at a high velocity.
 A few primarily aquatic species that can jump while on land, such as mud skippers, do so via a flick of the tail.